-Cord blood is the least invasive method of donating stem cells requiring no surgery or the withdrawal of blood intravenously.
+Cord blood is the least invasive method of donating stem cells.
+It does not interfere with the normal process of the delivery of your baby.
 Cord blood collection begins after the safe arrival of a healthy baby.
-The process is safe, painless, poses minimal risk to the mother and baby, and only takes three to five minutes.
+The process is safe, painless, poses minimal risk to the mother and baby.

 You can donate cord blood at four locations in Canada